Accenture/AmpliGraph/docs/install.md

 pip install ampligraph
 ```

 If instead you want the most recent development version, you can clone the repository
-and install from source (your local working copy will be on the latest commit on the `develop` branch).
+and install from source as: See the [How to Contribute guide](dev.md) for details.
-The code snippet below will install the library in editable mode (`-e`):

 ```
 git clone https://github.com/Accenture/AmpliGraph.git
+git checkout develop
 cd AmpliGraph
 pip install -e .
 ```